 2. Ecuador’s Fundación para el Desarrollo Integral Espoir jumped to second place, registering a remarkable advance over the previous year, by virtue of the results it achieved in the efficiency pillar.
 It effectively applied the community bank methodology, enabling strong portfolio quality (portfolio at risk > 30 days of 1.1 percent) and efficient operations, spreading its per-loan expenditures (US$89) over its entire client base.

 3. Pro Mujer Bolivia (Programas para la Mujer) figures prominently in third place based on its combined results for the outreach and efficiency pillars (with greater emphasis on the latter).
 In this year’s edition, this MFI stands out as the most successful new entrant in the overall ranking and a member of the top five institutions based on its sustained commitment to information transparency.

-5. Closing out the ranking is the mammoth Colombia’s Banco Caja Social, which made a remarkable jump in the ranking thanks to its first place finish in the outreach pillar.
+5. Closing out the ranking is mammoth Colombia’s Banco Caja Social, which made a remarkable jump in the ranking thanks to its first-place finish in the outreach pillar.
 This institution’s enormous outreach contributed to its final rank.
 The emphasis of Banco Caja Social is on providing consumer credit in the country.